Michael (00:00)

 Caleb (11:17)

-I am a walking stereotype because my grandpa owned a cheese factory so there is, it couldn't even be more of a stereotype than that.
-I mean it was like, this was the size of a tiny house.
-It was very small when I say factory just, that was a town of 40.
-So town of 40 is where my dad actually, he told me he's like, I'm pretty sure I never met a girl that I wasn't related to until I was in first grade.
+I am a walking stereotype because my grandpa owned a cheese factory so there is, so it couldn't even be more of a stereotype than that.
+I mean, it was like this was the size of a tiny house.
+It was very small when I say factory, just, that was a town of 40.
+So the town of 40 is where my dad actually, he told me he's like, I'm pretty sure I never met a girl that I wasn't related to until I was in first grade.
 That's what he told me.
-So awkward kindergarten crushes for him.
+So awkward, kindergarten crushes for him.

 Michael (12:20)

 Speaking of cheese factories, if you're driving through Wisconsin, I know some people who listen to this are based out of the upper Midwest.
-If you're driving through Wisconsin on 94, you got to check out Car Valley Cheese.
-My family takes trips over there, Car Valley Cheese.
-They make wonderful cheese curds and have a couple locations right off on 94.
+If you're driving through Wisconsin on 94, you've got to check out Car Valley Cheese.
+My family takes trips over there, to Car Valley Cheese.
+They make wonderful cheese curds and have a couple of locations right off 94.
 Have you got a favorite cheese factory out there in Wisconsin, Caleb?

 Caleb (12:44)